Sourdough Baking

 -

-Because of the extended process needed to cultivate sourdough, it is less processed and more natural than most bread you can buy at the store.
+The journey to baking sourdough often begins with a curiosity of sourdough bread and the unique properties it has when compared to the sliced white bread we’re used to.
+Aspects like fermentation, organic foods, gut bacteria, hand making bread — because of the extended process needed to cultivate sourdough, it is less processed and more natural than most bread you can buy at the store.
 In the last few years, it has become more and more common for people to make this bread at home after taking the time to cultivate a sourdough starter.
+Sourdough tends to reward that curiosity more than precision of baking the perfect loaf, especially early on.

 If you want to bake your own sourdough bread but the starter process sounds like too much, you can look into purchasing sourdough starter at a local bakery.
 You can also get some starter from another person who has sourdough – ask your friends or post in your local Facebook groups to find someone who might have starter to spare!